antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 * Single-file publish Windows: `dotnet publish -r win-x64 /p:PublishSingleFile=true`
    * Published files: `HelloWorld.exe`, `HelloWorld.pdb`, `coreclr.dll`, `clrjit.dll`, `clrcompression.dll`,  `mscordaccore.dll`

 As you can see, on Windows, single-file self-contained applications require four additional files beyond the app.
 We were not able to include these runtime files into the single file app.
 We do not currently have a technical plan for hiding these extra files on Windows, even though we understand that it would be preferred.
-Note: `mscordaccore.dll` and `.pdb` files are required only for debugging scenarios, and not for execution of the app.
+Note: `.pdb` files are required only for debugging scenarios, and `mscordaccore.dll` is required to collect crash dumps, including by [Windows Error Reporting (AKA "Watson")](https://en.wikipedia.org/wiki/Windows_Error_Reporting).

 ### Improving migration from NewtonSoft.Json to System.Text.Json